top of page

 FM-Logos-Design-Files-02-2.jpg

-We studied on the impressionist paintings which a lot were a visualisation of the music.
+We studied the impressionist paintings which a lot were a visualisation of the music.
 It is beyond fascinating that we could see the music describing the nature scenes and places that appeared in the paintings.

 Screen Shot 2021-10-25 at 6.03.09 AM.png